Former employee claims he saw Prince Andrew 'grinding against' Virginia Roberts Giuffre - NZ Herald

 A former employee of paedophile Jeffrey Epstein claims to have seen Prince Andrew removing Virginia Roberts Giuffre's bathing suit top and "grinding against" the young girl while on Epstein's island.

-The allegations from former telecommunications specialist Steve Scully, who has reportedly provided sworn statements to Ms Guiffre's legal team, were aired on Seven's Spotlight program.
+The allegations from former telecommunications specialist Steve Scully, who has reportedly provided sworn statements to Guiffre's legal team, were aired on Seven's Spotlight programme.

 Her lawsuit, filed in New York in August, accused the duke of sex assault and even "rape in the first degree".

-He has previously told the BBC that he has no memory of meeting Ms Guiffre.
+He has previously told the BBC that he has no memory of meeting Guiffre.

-Mr Scully, who worked for Mr Epstein between 1999 and 2006, has said he remembers seeing Ms Giuffre with Prince Andrew at the island and describes her looking like a "kid".
+Scully, who worked for Epstein between 1999 and 2006, has said he remembers seeing Giuffre with Prince Andrew at the island and describes her looking like a "kid".

-"He removed her bathing suit top and then started grinding against her and grabbing her arse," Mr Scully said of Prince Andrew and Ms Giuffre.
+"He removed her bathing suit top and then started grinding against her and grabbing her arse," Scully said of Prince Andrew and Giuffre.
 "They were kissing as well."

 The Manhattan federal court is due to hear arguments from Prince Andrew's legal team on January 4 for a dismissal of the case against him.